ChicagoDSA/haymarket/README.md

 ```

 - This page applies to every subdirectory and language.
-- If you wanted to enable post-error language switching, and your site was translated into Spanish, you would copy this file into `_pages/es` and remove `permalink`.
+- To enable post-error language switching, copy this file into `_pages/my-other-language-folder` and remove `permalink`.

 ### Translate your content into other languages